tBuLi/symfit/README.md

 Using ```MinimizeParameters``` without ```constraints``` in principle yields the same result as using ```Fit```, which does a least-squares fit.
 A case could therefore be made for always using ```MinimizeParameters```.
 However, I cannot comment on whether this is proper usage of the minimalize function.

+Note: constraints must be of the type 'expression == scalar.'
+If this is not the case, please use an Eq object. (from symfit import Eq) For every relation, an object is available:
+Eq, Ne, Gt, Lt, Ge, Le.
 ####Optional Arguments

 Knowing that symfit is (currently just) a wrapper to SciPy, you could decide to look in their documentation to specify extra options for the fitting.
 These extra arguments can be provided to ```execute```, as it will pass on any ```*args, **kwargs``` to leastsq or minimize depending on the context.